 Charlotte Warner, a Trustee of the Trust, is also a director of Tudor Park Education Trust, which runs Spring West Academy.
-The Rise School holds a contract with the Spring West Academy with respect to the procurement of curriculum placements and space.
-During the year, the Trust made payments totalling £59k (2017: £27k) to the Spring West Academy.
+The Rise School holds a contract with the Spring West Academy with respect to the procurement of curriculum placements, provision of caretaker services, grounds maintenance and the car park.
+During the year, the Trust made payments totalling £54k (2018: £59k) to the Spring West Academy.

-Lesley Longstone, the Chair of the Trust, is employed by the Department for Education but was seconded to the Independent Police Complaints Commission and Crown Prosecution Service.
-During the year, no income had been received from the Department of Education (2017:£nil), however the Trust did receive grant income totalling £711k (2017: £711k) from the Education Skills Funding Agency, an executive agency sponsored by the Department of Education.
+Lesley Longstone, the Chair of the Trust, was employed by the Department for Education but was seconded to the Independent Police Complaints Commission and Crown Prosecution Service.
+During the year, no income had been received from the Department for Education (2017: £nil), however the Trust did receive grant income totalling £898k (2018: £711k) from the Education and Skills Funding Agency, an executive agency sponsored by the Department of Education.

-During 2017-18 (2016-17) no donations or donations in kind were received from Ambitious about Autism.
+During 2018-19 (2017-18) no donations or donations in kind were received from Ambitious about Autism.

-Services were provided by Ambitious about Autism at a cost of £154k from September 2017 to August 2018 (2017: £71k).
-The increase is due to the growth in the Rise School, and Ambitious about Autism becoming the sole corporate member of the Trust in April 2017.

-At year end costs accrued to be paid to Ambitious about Autism were £51k (2017: £nil).
+Services were provided by Ambitious about Autism at a cost of £250k from September 2017 to August 2018 (2018: £154k).
+These services include Finance, Education, HR, Facilities and IT support.
+These are provided at or below cost, and would otherwise need to be procured commercially.
+The increase is due to the growth in the Rise School.
+At year end costs accrued to be paid to Ambitious about Autism were nil (2018: £51k).